bcgov/ols-geocoder/address-data-pipeline.md

 |Verify|Verify that the new reference address dataset is globally valid.|Geocodable BC Maker|
 ||Globally valid means the dataset is <br> * locality-complete (e.g. has addresses from every locality) <br> * correct (e.g., every reference address geocodes perfectly and all test addresses geocode as expected) <br> * spatially-consistent (e.g., address locations on every block increase in the same direction as their civic numbers, blockface address ranges don't overlap and increase in the same direction), and <br>  * version-consistent (e.g. locality address counts are higher than the previous version of reference data)|
 Deploy| Make new reference road network and address list accessible to online and batch geocoder|Manually trigger online geocoder restart script and restart batch geocoder plugin in CPF using CPF admin application.

+## What's different?

+The biggest change from the current data integration process is that the initial part of the integration stage, which requires geocoding all addresses twice, first at the street-level, and then at the block-level; are moved from FME scripts that call out to the batch geocoder, to a single Java application called Geocodable BC Maker that has an embedded geocoder.
+This simplifies the data integration architecture by eliminating the need for an external batch geocoder, speeds up the integration process, localizes all integration algorithms into a single component for easier understanding and maintenance, and leaves the task of keeping up with constantly changing data source schemas and formats to easily-updated scripts.
+This unifies all the complex integration algorithms into a single, open source component.
+This also has the effect of separatin